Marathon Training Diet: What To Eat While Training For A Marathon

 Marathon Training Diet

-What to Eat On a Marathon Training Diet
+What to Eat On a Marathon Training Plan Diet

-So what exactly does a marathon training diet look like in terms of foods?
+So, what exactly does a marathon training diet look like in terms of food?
 As mentioned, marathon runners need carbohydrates, protein, fat, micronutrients, and water.

 Carbohydrates